 4 planks of pallet wood were cut to size, then attached to a branch to create this adorable tree-shaped Christmas tree sign.
 SO easy and fun to decorate with!

 Collect little faux evergreen Christmas trees too?
 Place a few into a small Ikea crate as a Christmas tree skirt, and create an adorable forest grouping with an appropriate Christmas sign to chime in!

 Other stenciled Christmas decor

 Creating an oversized Christmas ornament is easy, by using a precut wood round or lazy susan teamed up with a repeating Christmas Sweater stencil!

 Make a charming snowman or snowmen out of wood posts!
 These are so quick and easy to make, thanks to the simple cut wood blocks out of posts!
 Add rope or burlap scarves to complete this wintery rustic look!

 Painted skis make fabulous winter or Christmas decor!
 However, add a Christmas sweater pattern for a truly unique cozy winter look!
 Shown in Bayberry green, but would look equally adorable painted in a frosty blue or festive red!

 This Buffalo Checked doormat is cozy and so on-trend yet timeless!
 And couldn’t be easier to make using a large Buffalo Check stencil and large brush.

-I could chat about Christmas sign decorating ideas using reclaimed wood and stencils FOREVER.
+I could chat about DIY Christmas signs and decor ideas with stencils FOREVER.